Interstellar-Network/Grants-Program/applications/Interstellar-Network.md

 ![TTV overview overview drawio](https://user-images.githubusercontent.com/4605611/143036398-f4111713-652e-4478-8c77-afc9926149c1.png)

 - Who is your target audience (parachain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?

-We want to target in priority Dapp providers in the DeFi ecosystem... (link growth tool)
+We want to target in priority Dapp providers in the DeFi ecosystem with develloper tools to integrate our solution with their Dapps.
+We think that our value proposition should be attractive to them.  (link growth tool)
+At the same time we wnat to target newcomers to crypto with a Robinhood for DeFi wallet app.

 - What need(s) does your project meet?
 The need for wallet to be simpler to set-up and use, as well as the need for higher security to address the growing malware/banking trojan threats. (link attacks list in light paper)

 - Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?

-Math Wallet, Gluon
+Math Wallet and Gluon are close.

-We think that we could bring a better user experience, security and performance (thanks to a highly scalable/higher txs layer2 based on TEE).
+We think that we could bring a better user experience, security and performance (thanks to a highly scalable/higher txs layer 2 based on substraTEE).

 Math Wallet envision smartcard with screem.
 It can be cumbersome to use.